Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Numerical experiments and comparison with theoretical predictions

 \section{Numerical experiments and comparison with theoretical predictions}

 As our analysis describes a Bayesian posterior over the first-layer weights with a $\beta$-dependent likelihood, our primary algorithm for testing is Langevin dynamics (LD), due to its explicit temperature dependence and theoretical guarantee of sampling the Gibbs measure when it reaches equilibrium.
 We consider two distinct initializations: \textit{LD Planted Init}, where the student parameters are initialized near the ground truth, and \textit{LD Random Init}, with i.i.d. $\mathcal{N}(0,1)$ initial weights.
 Across data regimes, at least one of these LD variants consistently displays a test error matching well the theoretical prediction extracted from a solution of the RS equations that \emph{locally} maximizes $\Phi_{\beta,K}^{\rm RS}$.

+\unsure{We perform numerical simulations at $K=10$ and $N=500$.
+While the theoretical equations predict a slight shift in the specialization threshold as $K$ increases towards the asymptotic limit, $K=10$ and $N=500$ is sufficient to capture the relevant physical features—such as the specialization transition and the emergence of a hard phase—while allowing for extensive LD sampling within reasonable computational limits.}

 The \emph{global} maximizer corresponds to the ``equilibrium branch'' of the theory, describing typical student weights dominating the Gibbs measure, which may coexist with other solutions associated with metastable states, as described below.
 We also compare our $\beta\to\infty$ theory to gradient descent (GD), identifying regimes where GD performance aligns well with the theory, despite lacking guarantees for solving the non-convex ERM problem.
-Although neither GD nor LD (under either initialization) consistently reach the minimal generalization error of ERM across all $\Tilde{\alpha}$, our theoretical framework reliably describes their performance.
+Although neither GD nor LD consistently reach the minimal generalization error of ERM across all $\Tilde{\alpha}$, our theoretical framework reliably describes their performance.
 A single GD run took at most $16$\,h, while LD required up to $58$\,h, including GPU and CPU time.
 Total compute time for all figures is $42$ effective GPU hours (see SM).